-Most maturity models are designed to assess people and culture, processes and structures, technology, and other elements.
+Most ITSM maturity models are designed to assess people and culture, processes and structures, technology, and other elements.
 But this is beyond the basics.
-Getting down to the ground level, a maturity model measures an organization’s serviceability and capability to meet the ever-increasing expectations of end users.
+Getting down to the ground level, an ITSM maturity model measures an organization’s serviceability and capability to meet the ever-increasing expectations of end users.

-These are shown in the following diagram with the descriptions below.
+These are shown in the following ITSM maturity model diagram with the descriptions below.

 Cost center is level 1

 At level 1 on the ITSM maturity model, the various service departments in your organization aren’t aware of each other.
 They operate in isolation and work independently to manage costs.
 These siloed departments use disparate service management tools, and their processes are ad hoc and not connected.
 Optimizing service delivery in these departments is not seen as essential and remains costly.A maturity model health check provides an objective overview of where the organization is in respect of service excellence maturity and the areas that can be improved.
 Learn more here. #ITSM Click To Tweet